 - Common triggers include:

 - Presence of hiatal hernias

 Identifying Symptoms of GERD

 GERD often manifests itself as a persistent burning sensation in the chest region.
 This sensation can be so intense that many mistake it for a heart attack.
 Typical symptoms of acid reflux last up to two hours and might include:

 - Dry cough

 - Sore throat

 - Nausea or vomiting

 - Sour or bitter taste in the mouth

-Over-the-counter antacids, proton pump inhibitors (PPIs), and H2 blockers are highly beneficial in alleviating symptoms.
-Please contact us for recommendations.
+- Medication: Over-the-counter antacids, proton pump inhibitors (PPIs), and H2 blockers can help manage symptoms.
+Consult us for specific recommendations.